ibm-cloud-docs/bare-metal/faq.md

 {: #how-do-i-use-ipmi}

 IPMI is a way to manage a server remotely through a network interface.
 Gather the IPMI address and login information from the {{site.data.keyword.cloud}} console under **Devices** > _your server (device details)_> **Remote Mgmt**.
 Next, establish a VPN connection to the server.
 You can then connect by pointing your web browser to the IP address or by using a [Stand-alone VPN client](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients).

+## What operating system tasks are my responsibility?
+{: #what-os-tasks-are-my-responsibility}

+Operating system tasks are the exclusive responsibility of the customer in the infrastructure as a service (IaaS) model.
+For details on which tasks are the responsibility of {{site.data.keyword.cloud}}, the customer, or shared, see the Infrastructure as a service section in [Shared responsibilities for using IBM Cloud products](/docs/overview?topic=overview-shared-responsibilities#iaas-services-responsibilities) and [Understanding IaaS basics](/docs/cloud-infrastructure?topic=cloud-infrastructure-getting-started-tutorial#cloud-svc-models-2).

+{{site.data.keyword.cloud}} support assists with basic questions about instructions or considerations for product use in the {{site.data.keyword.cloud}} environment.
+For extensive operating system questions beyond the scope of Support, refer to the vendor-specific software documentation.